0xAlphaDevs/jetpack-runner/README.md

 ### Features

-- **_Gameplay_** : Complete missions, climb the leaderboard, and explore City, Forest, and Mars built using Phaser.js HTML5 game mechanics.
+- **_Gameplay_** : Collect coins, complete missions, climb the leaderboard, and explore City, Forest, and Mars.
-- **_Tokenomics_** : Jetpack Runner Token (JRT) powers the economy.
-Earn, buy, and trade fully onchain assets through it.
+- **_Tokenomics_** : Jetpack Runner Coins powers the economy.
+Earn, buy, and trade in-game assets using fully onchain tokenomics.
-- **_Onchain assets_** : Own everything you earn from coins collected to skins & jetpacks stored securely and transparently on the Etherlink Testnet.
+- **_Onchain assets_** : Own everything you purchase from coins.
+Collect skins & jetpacks.
+  Stored securely and transparently on the Etherlink Testnet.

 ## Table of Contents